Spondylolisthesis: By location

 Anterolisthesis location includes which vertebrae are involved, and may also specify which parts of the vertebrae are affected.

-Isthmic anterolisthesis is where there is a defect in the pars interarticularis.
+Isthmic anterolisthesis is where there is a defect in the pars interarticularis (spondylolysis).
 It is the most common form of spondylolisthesis; also called spondylolytic spondylolisthesis, it occurs with a reported prevalence of 5–7 percent in the US population.
 A slip or fracture of the intravertebral joint is usually acquired between the ages of 6 and 16 years, but remains unnoticed until adulthood.
 Roughly 90 percent of these isthmic slips are low-grade (less than 50 percent slip) and 10 percent are high-grade (greater than 50 percent slip).
 It is divided into three subtypes: